hyperoceanic/marks-docs/docs/People/onboarding.md

 TIP: Your day 1 all about setting your new team member up for success, building on th prep work you did already.

 * Meet new person at the agreed location* (HR might manage the 'welcome' experience.)
 If possible arrive a few minutes early - they might be early or possibly late depending on their new commute experience* You on the other hand..* Bring something to keep yourself busy if necessary.
-* Get whatever goodies from HR are needed* If there's a security fob go and check it and make sure the new joiner knows how it works for the car park, the building and the office / level.
+* Get whatever goodies from HR are needed.
+If there's a security fob go and check it and make sure the new joiner knows how it works for the car park, the building and the office / level.
 * **Introduce them to the team**, on your way to reviewing the materials list.
 * Talk about your teams cadences - when and where you hold scrum ceremonies, or your equivalent.
 * Go through The Materials List.